 Students will experiment with bacterial growth and test the impact of different factors on bacterial growth.
 Will they be able to plot the bacterial growth and determine the different growth phases?

-This lab engages students in a practical experiment where yeast metabolizes sugar to produce carbon dioxide and ethanol, demonstrating the principles of anaerobic respiration.
-This experiment is foundational for those studying biochemistry and environmental sciences.
+This lab engages students in a practical experiment in which yeast metabolizes sugar to produce carbon dioxide and ethanol.
+This experiment demonstrates the principles of anaerobic respiration and is foundational for those studying biochemistry and environmental sciences.

-Build your own taxonomic tree by comparing the biological differences that discriminate between the major kingdoms of life.
-To complete your tree, you’ll examine the fossil evidence for evolutionary divergence and assign the defining features to each kingdom.
+Students will build their knowledge of their own taxonomic tree by comparing the biological differences that discriminate between the major kingdoms of life.
+To complete their tree, they’ll examine the fossil evidence for evolutionary divergence and assign the defining features to each kingdom.
 Discover the differences between the prokaryotes and eukaryotes, the bacteria and archaea, and the animalia and fungi kingdoms.

 Students investigate the effectiveness of various antifungal agents.
 By testing different substances, they can observe their impacts on fungal growth, providing practical insights into applications like agriculture for crop protection and pharmaceuticals for developing antifungal medications.